 The country's name is derived from the deepest and second-largest river in the world, the Congo River.
 What makes this country great for trekking is that it's not yet as popular as the other primate trekking destinations, allowing for more exclusivity and availability.

-Odzala-Kokoua National Park is located in northwestern Congo, in the heart of the second-largest tropical rainforest after the Amazon.
+Odzala-Kokoua National Park is located in northwestern Republic of Congo, in the heart of the second-largest tropical rainforest after the Amazon.
 Here you'll get to see the western lowland gorillas, forest elephants, and over 444 bird species.

 The key differences between these lowland gorillas and mountain gorillas are that mountain gorillas are larger, with longer hair and shorter arms.
 Lowland gorillas are also more likely to be spotted in trees and live in the flatter, heavily forested landscapes compared to mountain gorillas that can only survive in high altitudes.